dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

 and feeds into it the output of that fixture, such that the output is available for the test.

 This was a trivial example.
-Fixtures can in general be used to to initialize tests, set up folders, mock up certain functions (see below if you don't know what "mock" means), capture output etc.
+Fixtures can in general be used to initialize tests, set up empty folders, set-up and tear-down tests, mock up certain functions (see below if you don't know what "mock" means), capture output etc.

-ASR has its own set of fixtures that are available to all tests.
+ASR has its own set of fixtures that are automatically available to all tests.
 They are defined in :py:mod:`asr.test.fixtures`.
 Let's highlight a couple of the most useful:

   - :py:func:`asr.test.fixtures.asr_tmpdir_w_params`: This sets up an
-    empty temporary directory, changes directory into that directory, and puts in a parameter file containing a parameter-set that ensure fast execution.
-The temporary directory can be found in ``/tmp/pytest-of-username/pytest-current/test_example*``.
+    empty temporary directory, changes directory into that directory and puts in a parameter file ``params.json`` containing a default parameter-set that ensure fast execution.
+The temporary directory can be found in
+    ``/tmp/pytest-of-username/pytest-current/test_example*``.
-  - :py:func:`asr.test.fixtures.mockgpaw`: This substitues GPAW with a dummy calculator such that a full DFT calculation won't be needed when running a test.
+  - :py:func:`asr.test.fixtures.mockgpaw`: This substitues GPAW with a dummy calculator such that a full DFT performed won't be needed when running a test.
 See the API documentation for a full explanation :py:mod:`asr.test.mocks.gpaw.GPAW`.
-  - :py:func:`asr.test.fixtures.test_material`: A fixture that iterates
+  - :py:func:`asr.test.fixtures.test_material`: A fixture that
-    over a set of test materials and runs your test on each material.
+    iterates over a standard set of test materials and returns the atoms objects to your test one by one.

-To use any of these fixtures in your test your only have to give them as input arguments, you don't even have to import them, and the order doesn't matter:
+To use any of these fixtures in your test your only have to give them as input arguments to your test function, you don't even have to import them, and the order doesn't matter:

 .. code-block::